visualizedata/data-structures/README.md

 * Gitelman, Chapter 6
 * Hills, Chapter 17

-**Weekly Assignment 5, due Tuesday 10/5 at 9:00am:**
+**Weekly Assignment 4.2, due Tuesday 10/5 at 9:00am:**
-You will design a (non)schema, create a new managed DynamoDB database, and write code to populate your database with your "Process Blog" data.
+You will create a new managed PostgreSQL database, and write SQL code to populate your database with your AA data.
+(2.5 points)

+**Final Assignment 1 distributed:** Map of AA meetings in Manhattan.

 **Final Assignment 2 distributed:** "Process Blog," a source of semi-structured, qualitative data.